subpath/data-blog/index.md

 I'm always open to interesting proposals and collaborations.
 You can find my latest CV [here]({{ site.url }}/resume) or on my [Linkedin page](https://www.linkedin.com/in/aosipenko/).

 All posts are made with a Creative Commons license.
 Feel free to share it whenever you like.
-Would be cool if you would also reference me :)
+It would be fantastic if you would also reference me :)

 Cheers!